nono6493/overlays/README.md

 	* Ikari Warriors (SNK) - Based on the original cabinet bezel.
 	* Joust (Williams) - Based on original overlay created by UDb23. - Contribution from ts-x -
 	* Jr. Pac-Man (Bally Midway) - Based on original overlay created by UDb23. - Contribution from ts-x -
+	* Jungle Hunt (Taito) - Based on the original cabinet bezel.
 	* Jungle King (Taito) - Based on the original cabinet bezel.
 	* Karnov (Data East) - Based on the original cabinet bezel.
 	* Klax (Atari) - Based on the original cabinet bezel. - Contribution from ts-x -